hotwax/oms-documentation/netsuite/Flows/SalesOrder/Fulfillment.md

 **Actions**

-1. A scheduled job within HotWax Commerce creates a feed of outbound shipments as a JSON file and places it in an SFTP file.
+1. A scheduled job within HotWax Commerce Integration Platform retrieves fulfilled order items and creates a feed of outbound shipments as a JSON file and places it at an SFTP location.

 _to be added_

-2. A Scheduled Script in NetSuite reads the JSON file from SFTP, allocating locations to the orders within NetSuite by updating order records.
+2. A Scheduled Script in NetSuite reads this JSON file from the SFTP location, allocating locations to the orders within NetSuite by updating order records.
 Additionally, it creates fulfillment records in NetSuite based on the HotWax Commerce shipment data using the N/Record module of NetSuite.

 **SuiteScript**